1646

 The inscription reads: "Daß Schiflein war sehr hart betrengt Doch ist es Gott Lob onversenkt"

-During the 30 Years War and especially during the so-called “Hessian War”, the town of Alsfeld experienced the worst hours of its history: from September 30 to October 5, 1646, the town was besieged and shelled and finally had to surrender after no more ammunition was available and the enemy had entered the town through breaches in the town wall.
+During the Thirty Years’ War, and especially during the so-called “Hessian War,” the city of Alsfeld experienced the darkest hours of its history.
+From September 30 to October 5, 1646, the city was besieged and shelled.
+Finally, with no ammunition left and the enemy having breached the city walls to enter the town, it was forced to surrender.

-The war resulted in the destruction of 76 houses and 54 barns, all of which were burned down.
-In addition, 150 houses and 26 barns were demolished.
-This means that with a total of 306 (another source even mentions 400) destroyed buildings, about half of the entire stock had been destroyed!
+The military conflicts claimed 76 residential houses and 54 barns, all of which burned down; furthermore, 150 residential houses and 26 barns were torn down.
+This means that with a total of 306 (another source even cites 400) destroyed buildings, about half of the entire housing stock had been annihilated.
+At the last census in 1574, nearly 3,000 inhabitants lived in Alsfeld; in 1648, after the war, only 1,120 remained.